bogdanbatrinu/bogdanbatrinu/README.md

 Gubkin Russian State University of Oil and Gas (National Research University) · InternshipGubkin Russian State University of Oil and Gas (National Research University) · Internship
 Jun 2021 - Jul 2021 · 2 mosJun 2021 to Jul 2021 · 2 mos
 Remote (United Kingdom) - Greater London, England · RemoteRemote (United Kingdom) - Greater London, England · Remote
-- Researched and analysed main project management policies applied in the construction, operation and maintenance of trunk pipeline compressor stations;
+- Researched and analysed main project management policies applied in the construction, operation, and Maintenance of trunk pipeline compressor stations;
-- Proposed the implementation of a new quality assurance framework for SCADA procedures at the compressor station, that had the potential to reduce gas flow downtime by 17%;
+- Proposed the implementation of a new quality assurance framework for SCADA procedures at the compressor station, which had the potential to reduce gas flow downtime by 17%;
 - Presented my solution to the compressor station manager in an insightful PowerPoint presentation, including slides with AutoCAD technical drawings and visualised Excel data.